Blind Hiring: What It Is & How to Reduce Bias in the Hiring Process

 By being clear and concise, you can ensure that you attract the best candidates for the job.
 Remember to keep the needs of the company in mind while writing job descriptions, and be sure to use positive language to attract qualified applicants.

-2. Blind Review Resumes & Applications
+Step 2: Blind Review Resumes & Applications

 The resume reviewing process is the first real opportunity to assess individual candidates based on their skill sets, qualifications, and education.
 Blinding this part of the process can look different for each organization.
 The main point is to develop blinds around identifying information, such as background, gender, name, education (dates and institution), age, personal interests, photos, etc.

 Have another team member who isn’t involved in the hiring decision (e.g., HR, recruiter, etc.) vet each candidate’s information based on skills and experience.
-Your HR team can block out any areas of the resume that do not relate directly to the candidate’s work history, experience, and education (degrees).
+Your HR team can block out any areas of the resume that do not relate directly to the candidate’s work history, experience, and education (college names).
 We recommend removing or blacking out the text that needs to be kept from the team of resume reviewers instead of just crossing it out.

 For anonymous resume reviews, we suggest using recruiting software like ZipRecruiter, which filters resumes based on specific criteria such as skills, job titles, or education levels.
+Learn more about its features in our guide to the best recruitment software for more options.

-3. Perform Pre-employment Skill Assessment
+Step 3: Perform Pre-employment Skills Assessment

 Pre-employment testing is an excellent way to remove biases and ensure that the best possible candidates are hired.
 Furthermore, this can help to identify potential issues early on in the hiring process, which can save both the employer and the candidate time and money.

-4. Conduct Preliminary & Blind Interviews
+Step 4: Conduct Preliminary & Blind Interviews

 During the latter interview stages, don’t rely on just individual interviews.
 It is recommended that for each candidate you conduct a panel interview.
 Have the panel complete individual interview evaluation forms and then compare notes.
 This can reduce biases as you are getting input from a more diverse group.
+Learn more about it in our how to conduct a panel interview article and download one of our free evaluation form templates.

 Hiring managers should avoid looking at candidates’ LinkedIn or other social media accounts when considering who to interview, as this could lead to strong biases.

-5. Make the Final Hiring Decision
+Step 5: Make the Final Hiring Decision

 The final stage of the hiring process is often the most biased.
 With so much on the line, employers can be quick to make decisions that are based on personal biases.
 There are ways to reduce bias during this stage, and it can have a big impact on the quality of the hiring process.